Xilinx/AI-Engine-Test-Harness/docs/src/using_the_harness.rst

   The executable resulting from building the SW application.

 ``<other files needed by the test>``
   A list of other files needed by the test and to be packaged in the SD card image.
-This can be for instance input data files read by the test application.
+This can be for instance input data files required by the test application and the running script for executing the application test.

 Software Emulation (VCK190 only)